 Welcome to Flawed yet Function!
 I am a Type 1, insulin-free, Diabetic managing my blood sugar through a Paleo diet and a healthy lifestyle.
 I love to cook, which is a good since Paleo requires a lot of cooking!
-I share my own Paleo and Autoimmune Protocol (AIP) recipes on the blog, but you can find so many more ideas on my Pinterest boards.
-Follow me there to see what I might be cooking next!
+But sometimes you just need a quick, easy lunch.
+Try Almond Butter & Jelly Roll-ups next time you need a kid-friendly, Paleo lunch!

 As a kid, I hated peanut butter.
 Absolutely hated it.
 So much so, my mom actually allowed me to forgo it whenever we ate peanut butter and jelly sandwiches.
 This is saying something, my mom was an eat-what’s-put-in-front-of-you kind of mom (as I am…weird…).
 I did not like the texture: so sticky!
 The feeling of my tongue getting stuck to the roof of my mouth, not being able to get it off my teeth.
 Ugh!
 I did not like the flavor either: nuts were not my thing.